-Low base for domestic business supported healthy Q1FY2019 growth.
+High base for domestic business impacted Q3FY2019 growth

-The growth trajectory for the Indian pharmaceutical industry is likely to be moderate at 7-9% over FY2018 to FY2021, on the back of healthy demand from the domestic market given increasing spend on healthcare along with improving access though constrained by regulatory interventions and slowing growth from the US given the relatively moderate growth prospects.
+The growth trajectory for the Indian pharmaceutical industry is likely to be moderate at 8-10% over FY2018 to FY2021, on the back of healthy demand from the domestic market given increasing spend on healthcare along with improving access.
+The growth would however be constrained by regulatory interventions and slowing growth from the US given the relatively moderate growth prospects.
 According to an ICRA report covering a sample of 21 firms in the industry the concerns in the domestic market pertain to price control and mandatory genericisation whereas US concerns pertain to relatively moderate proportion of large size drugs going off patent, increased competition leading to price erosion albeit at moderate pace, generic adoption reaching saturation levels and; regulatory overhang along with base effect catching up.

-According to Gaurav Jain, Vice President & Co-Head, ICRA, "The revenue growth from US remained sluggish during Q1FY2019 at 1.5% compared to 4.0% in FY2017 and -13.1% in FY2018 despite consolidation benefits.
-The growth momentum for US business is likely to remain in low single digit for FY2019, led by limited near term first to file (FTF) generic opportunities, pricing pressures and product rationalization for US base business.
-The base business in US continuing to face high single digit price erosion (compared to low double digit earlier) and regulatory overhang for select companies."
+According to Gaurav Jain, Vice President & Co-Head, ICRA, "The revenue growth from US remained healthy at Q3FY2019 at 16.2% (9.6% 9mFY2019) compared to -13.1% in FY2018 led by currency depreciation, new product introductions, and consolidation benefits.
+During the quarter, INR depreciated by 11.4% on an average on Y-o-Y basis.
+The growth momentum for US business is likely to remain moderate for FY2020, led by limited near term first to file (FTF) generic opportunities, pricing pressures and product rationalization for US base business.
+The base business in US continuing to face mid-to-high single digit price erosion (compared to low to mid-teens in CY2017 and 10-12% in CY2018) and; regulatory overhang for select companies."

-Aggregate revenues of sample grew at 15.4% in Q1FY2019 vis-à-vis the prior year as against FY2018 growth of 0.1%.
-The year on year revenue growth for Q1FY2019 reflect low base for domestic business.
-The first quarter's growth last year was incrementally impacted by domestic trade channel de-stocking in view of GST implementation leading to loss of 20-25 days of sales in addition to US generic business facing steep pricing pressure.
-The aggregate domestic growth was 27.2% in Q1FY2019 compared to 4.6% in FY2018 and -8.8% in Q1 FY2018.
-Besides low base, growth during Q1FY2019 was also supported by volume growth and new product launches.
-The growth during Q1FY2019 was also supported by 3.4% WPI linked price increase on National List of Essential Medicines (NLEM) portfolio.
+Aggregate revenues of sample grew at 14.0% in Q3FY2019 (12.3% 9mFY2019) vis-à-vis the prior year as against FY2018 growth of 0.1%.
+The aggregate domestic growth was 7.8% in Q3FY2019 (10.1% 9mFY2019) compared to 4.6% in FY2018.
+The lower growth during the quarter was on account of high base of last year led by reversal of channel inventory de-stocking seen during Q1FY2018 led by GST implementation.
+The growth during Q3FY2019 was supported by 3.4% WPI linked price increase on National List of Essential Medicines (NLEM) portfolio, volume as well as new product introduction.
 Growth from European markets benefitted from higher tender wins, new product introduction in B2B segments and low base effect though healthcare reforms resulting in price cuts continue to pose challenge.